kyle-n/kyle-n.github.io/src/routes/blog/posts/full-content-rss-feed-with-sveltekit.md

 description: Time to escape some HTML tags
 ---

-I've enjoyed rebuilding my blog using [SvelteKit](https://kit.svelte.dev).
-SvelteKit is a framework for building full-stack web apps with Node and [Svelte](https://svelte.dev).

-It also, with a [special adapter](https://kit.svelte.dev/docs/adapter-static), can prerender the entire site.
-You can use it as a (complicated) static site generator!

-I followed [Josh Collinsworth's guide to building a static SvelteKit Markdown blog](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog) to rebuild my existing Markdown blog in SvelteKit.
-I highly, highly recommend Josh's post for anyone wanting to do the same.
-It is thorough and will get you a fast, awesome SvelteKit blog.
+I recently rebuilt this blog in [SvelteKit](https://kit.svelte.dev) using [Josh Collinsworth's awesome guide](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog).
+I highly recommend his post for anyone wanting to do the same.

-I won't discuss how to make a SvelteKit blog because frankly I'd just be restating Josh's guide.
-Instead, we'll build a full-content RSS feed with SvelteKit.
-Our RSS feed will have the full content of every blog post, something RSS users greatly appreciate.
+I also spent some time adding an RSS feed with the full content of every post.
+As a longtime RSS user, I prefer blogs that don't make me click through to the website.

+Let's be the change we want to see in the world and build a full-content RSS feed in SvelteKit.

 ### Prerendering

 To make an RSS feed for your SvelteKit blog, create a new folder under `/routes` called `rss.xml`.
-This file will technically be an [Atom](https://en.wikipedia.org/wiki/Atom_(web_standard)) feed, but Atom feeds are functionally the same as RSS.
-I'm going to use the term RSS for the rest of this post just because that's the popular term and the difference doesn't matter (do not @ me).
+This file will technically be an [Atom](https://en.wikipedia.org/wiki/Atom_(web_standard)) feed, not RSS, but the difference is irrelevant and I'm just going to use the term "RSS" in this post (do not @ me).

 Inside `/routes/rss.xml`, create `+server.ts`.
-In a normal SvelteKit app, this would be your server code.
-With a static, pre-rendered website, you can actually use this "server route" to create a file at build time.
+In a normal SvelteKit app, this would be a Node API route.
+With a static, pre-rendered website, this "server route" creates a file at build time.

 ```typescript
 export const prerender = true;